Rescue 1122: Operations

-Training Centres

-Emergency Services Academy (Lahore)
+Emergency Services Academy

-The Emergency Services Academy, the first training institute of its kind in Pakistan, was established as a center for imparting emergency medical training, fire fighting, structural collapse search and rescue, high-angle and confined space rescue, water rescue, and other emergency management skills.
-Initially set up in vacant government premises, the Academy is currently constructing a purpose-built campus.
-It includes a Training Manikins Lab, Rescue Simulation Building, Hazmat Incident Training, and an Urban Search and Rescue Simulator.
+The Emergency Services Academy, the first training institute of its kind in Pakistan, was established as a centre for imparting emergency medical training, fire fighting, collapse structure search & rescue, high angle & confined space rescue, water rescue and other emergency management skills.
+The Academy was established in vacant Government premises.
+It consists of a Training Manikins lab, Rescue Simulation Building, Hazmat Incident Training, Urban Search and Rescue Simulator.

-Dr. Farhan Khalid played a pivotal role in the establishment of the Academy.
-As the Registrar, he was instrumental in developing modern training programs and establishing the framework for the Academy.
-Under his supervision, the Academy has grown to provide comprehensive training for cadets from across Pakistan.
-His efforts have also included coordinating with international partners and overseeing the integration of advanced training techniques and facilities.

-Emergency management training at the Academy involves a variety of simulated incident scenarios to provide hands-on experience for personnel.
-Scenarios include fires, building collapses, hazardous material incidents, and emergencies involving mass casualties, all while maintaining high safety standards.
-Training materials developed by the Punjab Emergency Service (Rescue 1122) support this practical training.
+Emergency management training uses incident scenarios which have been simulated for hands on training for the personnel of Emergency Services.
+These scenarios replicate fires, building collapse, hazardous material incidents and emergencies involving mass casualties.
+Training material developed by Punjab Emergency Service (Rescue 1122) supports the practical training.

 The Academy is in the process of obtaining international accreditation.
-Bilateral collaborations between the Punjab Emergency Service and emergency services in the United Kingdom have facilitated training for emergency officers in the UK.
-Additionally, Rescue 1122 now also trains the Pakistan Army's Medical Corps.
+Bilateral collaboration between PES and emergency services of the United Kingdom have trained emergency officers in the UK.
+Moreover, Rescue 1122 is now also training Pakistan Army's Medical Corp.